Master of Science in

 Engineering Physics

-The Master of Science in Engineering Physics program helps students develop expertise in a wide variety of topics in space science and engineering, including scientific instrumentation, applied optics, remote sensing and spacecraft subsystems.
-Graduates are ready to make an immediate contribution to space-related industries or proceed to doctoral studies.
+The Master of Science in Engineering Physics offers advanced training in space science and engineering, including scientific instrumentation, applied optics, remote sensing and spacecraft subsystems

 Notable Employers of Alumni